El Paso Police Department: Misconduct

+On April 21, 1993, El Paso police department officers arrested a 16-year-old boy and coerced him to sign a false prepared confession through intimidation and threats for an April 10 double murder which he did not commit.
+He would spend 23 1/2 years in prison and endure three trials before finally being acquitted in October 2018.

 In June 2009, Sergeant Miguel Lucero began an inappropriate relationship with a female student at a Riverside High School where he was assigned.
 He later pleaded guilty to “Improper Relationship Between an Educator and Student.”
 He was sentenced to 400 hours of community service and a fine.

 In 2012, seventeen officers were indicted on charges of faking records to gain overtime pay.
 In October of that year, one officer named Scott McFarland pleaded guilty to 35 counts.
 He was fined and ordered to undergo drug and alcohol testing.

+On November 10, 2020, 1.2 kilograms of cocaine and a large sum of money were seized from a "drug-involved premise" run by a woman who was an El Paso Police officer at the time and her stepfather, who was the home owner.
+The officer, Monica Garcia, would use her position and its resources to avoid surveillance and detection.
+Garcia pleaded guilty August 9, 2021 to helping run the drug house.